Khrvanya/Google_search_scraper/README.md

 <br /> <br />
 <br />
 ### P.S.
-There would be a lot of warnings but don't mind them)
+There would be a lot of warnings but don't mind them)\
+Of course there are still some bugs but I am workimg on them.
+Good luck)